keboola/developers-docs/extend/generic-extractor/registration.md

 }
 {% endhighlight %}

-You identify, that four values of that configuration can be set by the end-user:
+You identify that four values of that configuration can be set by the end-user:

 - `JohnDoe` --- you can create a string parameter `login`,
 - `TopSecret` --- you can create a string parameter `#password` (it will be encrypted),
 - `123` --- you can create a numeric parameter `accountId`,
 - `active` --- you can create a enumeration parameter `userType` (with values `active`, `inactive`, `all`).

-The parameters names are completely arbitrary, only they mustn't conflict with existing configuration properties of [Generic Extractor](/extend/generic-extractor/config/) (e.g. `jobs`, `mappings`) Now you can create a [configuration schema](/extend/registration/configuration-schema/) for the four parameters.
+The parameters names are completely arbitrary, only they must not conflict with existing configuration properties of [Generic Extractor](/extend/generic-extractor/config/) (e.g., `jobs`, `mappings`) Now you can create a [configuration schema](/extend/registration/configuration-schema/) for the four parameters.

 {% highlight json %}